mmloso-workshop/mmloso-workshop.github.io/index.md

 ## 📢 <a id="cfp"></a> Call for Papers

-We focus on bridging the gap between the growing capabilities of multimodal machine learning models and the urgent needs of real-world applications in under-resourced, marginalized, or data-constrained settings.
-This includes scenarios where data is scarce, modalities are incomplete or imbalanced, and computational or human infrastructure may be limited.
+We focus on bridging the gap between the growing capabilities of multimodal machine learning models and the urgent needs of real-world applications in under-resourced, marginalized, or data-constrained settings...

-The topics of interest for the workshop include, but are not limited to:

 - **Learning with Missing or Incomplete Modalities**
-  Techniques for modality dropout, hallucination, and imputation when input signals are sparse or missing at training or inference time.

 - **Few-Shot, Zero-Shot, and Transfer Learning in Multimodal Contexts**
-  Approaches that allow models pre-trained on high-resource datasets to adapt effectively to novel, low-resource domains and languages.

 - **Multilingual and Multimodal Representation Learning**
-  Unifying language, vision, audio, and other modalities across multiple languages, especially those underrepresented in current benchmarks.

 - **Ethical, Interpretable, and Responsible AI for Multimodal Systems**
-  Auditing and mitigating bias in multimodal systems; developing transparent models that explain decisions across modalities in high-stakes domains.

 - **Benchmarking and Evaluation for Real-World Robustness**
-  Proposing new datasets, metrics, and evaluations that reflect deployment challenges in regions with limited resources or infrastructure.

-- **Applications in Social Good**, including:
+- **Applications in Social Good** including:
-  - Ecological and biodiversity monitoring (e.g., combining satellite, image, and audio data)
+  - Ecological and biodiversity monitoring
-  - Public health and epidemiology in underserved regions
+  - Public health
-  - Language documentation and cultural preservation
+  - Language documentation
-  - Crisis response, misinformation detection, and social justice
+  - Crisis response

 ---